selina-joy/seprojects-cs673f24a2_team3/team.md

 ## Team Member Introduction
 Hi, my name is Mingyuan Xu.
 I have expertise in software development and web application. nice to meet u guys.

+## Hengyi Song Introduction
+Hi, my name is Hengyi Song.
+I have experience in programming languages and software development.
+Nice to meet you!
+I'm excited to work with you guys!